 Additive mode is almost as slow as Blending.
 It works by adding the transparent colors of objects together, so order does not matter in this case.
 Black will be rendered as transparent.
 It is similar to the Linear Dodge (Add) blend mode in Photoshop.
 Additive transparency is useful for special effects and emissive materials like fire, sparkles, and holograms.

 Dithered mode is a faster method to achieve Blending, but it produces "noise" during navigation.
 The image quality improves when the camera is static.
 It is usually a grayscale (Luminance channel) or Alpha texture, or a solid gray value.
 The Dithered mode is useful for complex geometries with partial transparency, like fur and hair.
+Enable the dithering pattern option to use a noisier pattern, useful for models with lots of thin layers of hair, fur, etc.

 Alpha Masking is the fastest transparency method.
 It works by setting visibility in a binary (on / off) way.
 It is usually a grayscale (Luminance channel) or Alpha texture.
 You can use the slider to set an Alpha "Threshold".
 Masking is useful for materials that require a "cutout" effect like leaves and logos.